daniraba/daniraba/README.md

 Hey there!
 My name is Daniella, and I love all things tech!
-I'm mostly interested in bioinformatics, biotech, software engineering, human-computer interaction, graphic design, and UX/UI design.
+I'm mostly interested in software engineering, human-computer interaction, graphic design, and UX/UI design.
-* I’m currently pursuing a BS in Computer Science at Pace University 🎓
+* I’m currently pursuing a BA in Computer Science and a minor in Economics at Pace University 🎓
 * How to reach me: dr48743n@pace.edu 📩
 * Fun fact: I have a chocolate standard poodle and a siamese cat! 🐩